Ángel Montes de Oca

-Angel Montes De Oca (born 18 February 2003) is a Dominican Republic footballer who plays as a midfielder for Spanish Tercera Federación club Caravaca on loan from Lorca Deportiva, and the Dominican Republic national team.
+Ángel Enmanuel Montes de Oca Genao (born 18 February 2003) is a Dominican Republic footballer who plays as a midfielder for Spanish Tercera Federación club Caravaca on loan from Lorca Deportiva, and the Dominican Republic national team.
 Montes De Oca is the first Dominican born player to ever score a goal in the Olympics, completing this feat in the 2024 Summer Olympics.